On the Unruh effect and the thermofield double state: Fundamental tools

+Other important features are that the causal structure of the extended geometry of Rindler spacetime is given by $45^{\circ}$ light-cones, which after being introduced give us that regions I and IV are causally disconnected (figure \ref{fig9}).
+Also, all timelike geodesic remains within the light cones, while lightlike geodesics are represented by $45^{\circ}$ straight lines, as shown in figure \ref{fig10}.\\

-Which corresponds with the regions I and IV of Minkowski and the horizons at $t=\pm x$ (Figure \ref{FigData1}).
-Consequently, in region IV we have a time-reversed copy of the original Rindler space-time, as we have deduced in the previous section.
-Furthermore, it is clear that in region IV the coordinate transformation is given by
+As $\omega$ evolves in opposite directions in regions I and IV (figure \ref{fig9}), which is the same feature observed in the extended geometry of Schwarzschild due to Kruskal-Szekeres coordinates, and $x<0$ in region IV, we may say that we have a time-reversed copy of the original Rindler spacetime, as we have deduced in the previous section.
+Therefore, in region IV the coordinate transformation is given by